Bernie Sanders Wants Walmart To Join Amazon In $15 Minimum Wage

 — Washington Examiner (@dcexaminer) November 15, 2018

-Sanders pointed out that workers at Walmart are struggling to make ends meet while the corporation’s CEOs are doing tremendously well.
+Sanders pointed out that workers at Walmart are struggling to make ends meet while the corporation’s CEO is doing tremendously well.

 “Most Walmart retail workers are working for horrendously low wages with minimal benefits.
 The wealthiest family in America must pay its workers a living wage, and the Stop Walmart Act will do just that.”